Memory-free Online Change-point Detection: A Novel Neural Network Approach: Discussion

 \begin{enumerate} \item \textbf{ {ALACPDw/oAR}} exploits only the recurrent unit in the TAEnet architecture. \item \textbf{ {ALACPDw/oAE}} only has the AR component in the TAEnet architecture. \end{enumerate}

 We repeat the experiments from Section \ref{ssec:results}.
 The results for ALACPDw/oAR and ALACPDw/oAE are presented in Tables \ref{tab:results_covering} and \ref{tab:results_f_measure}.
-The locations of the detected change-points for these methods are presented in Appendix \ref{appendix:results_visualization}.
+The locations of the detected change points for these methods are presented in Appendix \ref{appendix:results_visualization}.

 As can be seen from Figures in Appendix \ref{appendix:results_visualization}, ALACPDw/oAR has a high sensitivity in CPD, particularly on the Apple dataset.
-ALACPDw/oAE, in most cases, quickly responds to sudden scale changes and detect these change-points.
-However, when the changes take several steps to happen, it might fail to detect such changes, e.g., the change happening around 18:22:38 on the run\_log dataset or some change-points on the occupancy dataset.
+ALACPDw/oAE, in most cases, quickly responds to sudden scale changes and detects these change points.
+However, when the changes take several steps to happen, it might fail to detect such changes, e.g., the change happening around 18:22:38 on the run\_log dataset or some change points on the occupancy dataset.
 In such cases, the AR component learns this behavior smoothly and adapts its parameters gradually to this new data distribution.
 We have already partly alleviated this problem by using the hyperparameter $h$. we have used the horizon $h$ parameter to forecast the current sample using the samples from $h$ steps earlier.
 Therefore, this hinders the AR component from quickly adapting the parameters to the new data distribution.
-While this solution helps ALACPDw/oAE detect some change-points, it does not completely address this problem.
+While this solution helps ALACPDw/oAE detect some change points, it does not completely address this problem.

 ALACPD aims to exploit both recurrent and AR components to learn the data representation effectively.
 As explained in Section \ref{sssec:TAEnet}, TAEnet learns an effective combination of these two components during the training.
-As a result, it outperforms ALACPDw/oAR and ALACPDw/oAE in most cases considered in terms of Covering and F1-score.
+As a result, it outperforms ALACPDw/oAR and ALACPDw/oAE in most cases considered in terms of the Covering and F1-score.